top1944/duckuments/docs/atoms_70_software_devel_guide/07_code_conventions.md

 ## Python {#code-conventions-python}

+### Tabs {#no-tabs}

-Never use tabs in the file.
+Never use tabs in Python file.

+The tab characters are evil in Python code.
+Please be *very* careful in changing them.

+Do *not* use a tool to do it (e.g. "Convert tabs to spaces"); it will get it wrong.

-Better: checked by what-the-duck.
+Better: checked by `what-the-duck`.

+### Spaces

 Indentation is 4 spaces.

+### Line lengths {max-line-length}

-Lines should be below 90 characters.
+Lines should be below 85 characters.

+Better: `what-the-duck` report those above 100 characters.

+This is just a symptom of a bigger problem.

+The problem here is that you do not do how to program well, therefore you create programs with longer lines.

+Do not go and try to shorten the lines; the line length is just the symptom.
+Rather, ask somebody to take a look at the code and tell you how to make it better.

+### Encoding lines

 All files have an encoding declared.

+    # -*- coding: utf-8 -*-

+### Sha-bang lines

 Executable files start with:

     #!/usr/bin/env python

+### Comments

 Comments refer to the next line.